dtoledo23/Parking-lot/README.md

 ###__The Web page__
-[Check out our Web page!](http://10.43.51.167:5000/ "Parkify Web")
+[Check out our Web page!](http://10.43.51.167:5000/ "Parkify Web") A web page for the application was made so that those who are interested in how their parking lot is being used can see it on a visual represantion of a map.
+It was made utilizing the front-end framework materilize to give a better user experience.
+It is divided into four sections: Home, View, About Us, and Documentation.

-<p>A web page for the application was made so that those who are interested in how their parking lot is being used can see it on a visual represantion of a map.
-On the home page the user is prompted to use upload their lot through a .csv file containing their initial values for how the zones are filled at the moment.
-This is done with the following code in [loader.py](https://github.com/iotchallenge2016/development_card/blob/web-service/loader.py "GitHub Repository"):</p>
+On the home page the user is prompted to upload their parking lot through a .csv file containing their initial values for how the zones are filled at the moment; reading each row in the document and identyfiyng the zone and the number of occupied and free spots in each of them.
+This is done with the following code in [loader.py](https://github.com/iotchallenge2016/development_card/blob/web-service/loader.py "GitHub Repository"):

 ```python
     with open(csvURL, 'r') as csv: